YitengZhou/Fitness-Jungle/Portfolio/System_Design.md

 [[2] AZURE Overview](https://azure.microsoft.com/en-us/overview/internet-of-things-iot/iot-technology-protocols/)

-## Details of the data persistence mechanisms in use
+## f.
+Details of the data persistence mechanisms in use

 The data persistence mechanism used for the system will be an embedded database system.
 An embedded database system is chosen over a served database system (i.e. an additional database server) due to the reduced network and resource overhead and the ease of setup.
 In addition, an embedded database is more than sufficient for the scale of the project.
 A relational database is chosen in this case, since there are relationships to be defined between the entities of the system and it will be easier to maintain consistency in the data as such.
 The embedded database will be integrated with the web application, and the library used for the embedded database is SQLite.
 It is chosen as it is lightweight, and it is the most widely used database engine.